Skip to content

 1) Why Drawdowns Destroy Retirement Outcomes

 A key concept retirees benefit from internalizing is that recoveries require asymmetry.
 A portfolio that declines 20% needs a 25% gain to return to breakeven.
 A portfolio that declines 40% needs roughly 67% to recover.
-That recovery burden becomes more difficult when distributions continue, because the portfolio must recover not only the lost value, but also replace the withdrawn capital that is no longer there to participate in the rebound.
+A portfolio that declines 50% needs a full 100% gain — a doubling — just to get back to where it started.
+That recovery burden becomes significantly more difficult when distributions continue throughout the recovery period, because the portfolio must recover not only the lost value but also replace the withdrawn capital that is no longer present to participate in the rebound.
+This asymmetry is why many retirement frameworks center on downside control rather than upside maximization.

 Preservation-First Planning Starts With Constraints